Diamond Research and Mercantile City

-Diamond Research and Mercantile City, also known as DREAM City, is an upcoming business district in Surat, India.
+Diamond Research and Mercantile City, also known as DREAM City, is an upcoming business district in Surat, Gujarat, India.
 It will be built on 810 ha of land near Khajod, along the lines of the Gujarat International Finance Tec-City and Dholera Smart city near Ahmedabad.
 Expected to open in 2030, it will be Gujarat's third smart city.

 Description

 The district is projected to have office space, residential areas, and facilities for these residential areas.
-It will be established and run by a special purpose vehicle formed by the Government of Gujarat.
+It will be established and run by a special purpose entity formed by the Government of Gujarat.
 The special purpose vehicle, named DREAM City Company Limited, was formed by the passage of a resolution in the assembly of the state government.

 Surat Diamond Bourse

 India's second diamond trading centre, the Surat Diamond Bourse, will operate from DREAM City.
 Its major roles will be trading unpolished diamonds and manufacturing polished diamonds.
 The Diamond Bourse is expected to have services for import and export of diamonds, as well as banking and insurance services.
 Presently, diamonds are polished at Surat and traded at India's sole diamond exchange, Bharat Diamond Bourse, in Mumbai.